-Continual Learning to Know & Surpass the Limits of Our Approach.
+Continual Learning to Know & Surpass the Limits of Our Approach

 Streets of Growth’s Centre for Applied Research & Evaluation (C.A.R.E.) is dedicated to transforming the fields of Youth Work, Youth Intervention and Contextual Safeguarding.
-C.A.R.E. focuses on and incorporates the following –

-The purpose and development of C.A.R.E. follows three decades of frontline practice focused upon harms children and young people experience outside the home and represents our commitment to continually generate evidence-led data that inform and advance learning, improve training, transform practice, impacts and policy.
-It is also to share knowledge, build partnerships at local, national and global levels, and inform research, policy, funding, and systems change.C.A.R.E. is focused upon uncovering and discovering what really works by translating research into practice.
+The purpose and development of C.A.R.E. follows three decades of frontline practice focused upon harms children and young people experience outside the home and represents our commitment to continually generate evidence-led data that inform and advance learning, improve training, transform practice, impact and policy.
+It is also to share knowledge, build partnerships at local, national and global levels, and inform research, policy, funding, and systems change.
+C.A.R.E. is focused on uncovering and discovering what really works by translating research into practice.

 -